-But even that can be too heavy.
+How heavy can a trailer safely be?
 It depends on how you plan to use your rig.
-For example, speed, altitude, road grades, outside temperature, and how much your vehicle is used to pull a trailer all are important.
+For example, speed, altitude, road grades, outside temperature, and how much your vehicle is used to pull a trailer are all important.
 And, it can also depend on any special equipment that you have on your vehicle.
 You can ask your dealer for our trailering information or advice, or you can write us at the address listed in your Warranty and Owner Assistance Information Booklet.